chineduekwunife/apache-pulsar/integration/pulsar-with-external-zookeeper/README.md

-# Apache Pulsar Geo Replication Demo
+# Apache Pulsar with External Zookeeper Demo
 Simulates running Pulsar with an already existing zookeeper.

 ### Clear Dangling Docker images (run from time to time)